 The staff from the Health Services Office would like to provide this information for your consideration.
-The purpose of this checklist is to help students plan ahead and come to campus not only with what is required by university policy, but also with items needed to avoid illness or to help in case of illness.
+The purpose of this checklist is to help students plan ahead and come to campus not only with what is required by university policy, but also with items needed to avoid or help in case of illness.
 Please review this information and bring the following items with you.

 The Advisory Committee on Immunization Practices (ACIP) and the American College Health Association (ACHA) recommend the following vaccinations.
 All of these are usually required for students in health sciences or other programs requiring clinical rotations or other practicum experiences.

-Consider keeping a kit and filling it with a box of Band-Aids, an ice pack, hand sanitizer, antibiotic ointment, hydrocortisone cream, alcohol pads, disposable thermometers, a small flashlight, acetaminophen, ibuprofen, throat lozenges, an epipen (if indicated for severe allergies), bottled water and sports drinks.
+Consider keeping a kit and filling it with a box of Band-Aids, an ice pack, hand sanitizer, antibiotic ointment, hydrocortisone cream, alcohol pads, disposable thermometers, a small flashlight, acetaminophen, ibuprofen, throat lozenges, an epipen (if indicated for severe allergies), bottled water, and sports drinks.
 Refill as needed.

 Consider one to provide moisture in dry dorm room to help prevent sore throats and congestion.

 For persons who have a history of allergies or other health conditions and are assigned housing without air conditioning, please provide a doctor's note to Health Services regarding the need for air conditioning in these limited circumstances.

 Bring a month's supply of any ongoing medications which can be kept in your dorm room.
 Plan ahead and bring a refill prescription with you from your health care provider.
 There are two pharmacies within walking distance from campus.

 For special needs, or if you have any questions, please email Nancy Hines, MS, RN in Health Services or call 563/333-6423.